Building a B Corp legacy - our journey to certification

 To limit constraints and be able to move without delay, it is possible to negotiate one or more exit options in your lease, in addition to the usual deadlines (3, 6 and 9 years).

-Depending on the geographical area and the balance of power between lessor and lessee, a severance payment is usually requested.
+Depending on the geographical sector and the balance of power between lessors and lessees, a departure indemnity is usually requested.
 It is generally calculated in proportion to the support measures obtained at the start of the lease.
 It is therefore essential to negotiate them well.

 You can also think in terms of flex ready, i.e. right from the start of your construction phase, design layouts to facilitate the implementation of a flex office organization, which can be deployed during the life of the lease without any additional work.
 In the current context, our customers are increasingly demanding this type of support.